jonkruse00/encore-ui/src/rxSelectFilter/README.md

 ## titleize

 Converts a string to a title case, stripping out underscores and capitalizing words.
 This is used to generate the text for an `<rx-select-option>` with no content.

+# Styling

+Remember to adhere to the Null Pattern for [tables](#/styleguide/tables) in Encore UI.
+When there are no results to populate the table, the table content should say "No [x] were found."
+However, if the table is empty because of the applied filters, the message should instead say "No results match those criteria."
+This has been included in the demo below for an example implemtation.